Another Book of Nothing Chapters 25 - 29:

 Here it is that with sufficient concentration we can approach the totality of that which we profess to seek, and about which we proudly speak.
 Are we really prepared to face the reality we’re having such fun exploring?
 Are we ready to lose this sense of being a separate and isolated individual, to find the answer to life, the universe and everything, to face it and be it now?
 We say “Wow!” to all these words of wisdom and get lost in worlds of admiration, tantalised with awe - but yet in spite of all this, we still seek security in what we know and in our knowing.

 For here we teeter on the brink of an abyss,

 and the closing of a door.

 by any other name.

-When we are finally able to accept the totality of all we are - that we are all there is, and that the individual and separate part we have played all our lives is no longer of such crucial significance…
+When we are finally able to realise and accept the totality of all we are - that we are all there is, and that the individual and separate part we have played all our lives is no longer of such crucial significance…

 When the stains from old habits are exhausted,